 • Drug and Alcohol Prevention Program

-Madison College prohibits the unlawful or unauthorized possession, use, sale, or distribution of alcohol and other drugs by employees and students in the workplace, on college property, or as part of any campus activity.
-It is the intent of Madison College to uphold all local, state and federal laws concerning the possession, use and sale of alcohol and controlled substances, and will support campus community efforts to reduce or eliminate violations of such laws.
+Madison College prohibits the unlawful or unauthorized possession, use, sale or distribution of alcohol and other drugs by employees and students in the workplace, on college property or as part of any campus activity.
+It's the intent of Madison College to uphold all local, state and federal laws concerning the possession, use and sale of alcohol and controlled substances, and will support campus community efforts to reduce or eliminate violations of such laws.
 Employee or student violators are subject to disciplinary action.

 • Equal Employment Opportunity and Hiring Practices

-Any complaints regarding the affirmative action plan (PDF) can be filed internally with Civil Rights and Compliance or externally with the Wisconsin Department of Administration at 101 E. Wilson St., Madison, Wisconsin 53702.
+File any complaints regarding the affirmative action plan (PDF) internally with Civil Rights and Compliance or externally with the Wisconsin Department of Administration at 101 E. Wilson St., Madison, WI 53702.

 Protected Bases

-Discrimination is defined as an unfair or unequal treatment on the actual or perceived basis of:
+Discrimination is defined as unfair or unequal treatment on the actual or perceived basis of:

 • Age